 Please check this page for advice before contacting the Library with queries about service availability in order to assist staff manage user queries.

-The Library building is open to current staff and students of the University of Bath for quiet independent study, browsing of stock, Self-Service loans, Copy and Printing and book drop facilities.
+The Library building is open to current staff and students and alumni of the University of Bath for quiet independent study, browsing of stock, Self-Service loans, Copy and Printing and book drop facilities.
 For help and enquiries please email firstname.lastname@example.org and our friendly librarians will be happy to help.

 Library Levels 2, 3, 4 and 5 Open for Study

 The Library is open 24 hours every day, with spacing, access routes and signage arranged for 2-metre socially distanced quiet study.
 Current University students and staff and alumni may access the library to browse and borrow books and use Study Spaces.